kimiyashabani/Car-loan-calculator/README.md

 # Car-loan-calculator
 ![DALL·E 2024-10-08 21 58 11 - A detailed illustration of a modern office desk with a computer displaying a car loan calculation software interface  The interface shows input fields](https://github.com/user-attachments/assets/af6f0dac-3ef7-4f55-9888-1dd70bdf223a)
-# Project Name

-Brief description of your project, what it does, and its key features.

 ## Table of Contents